 Sexual harassment of students in the University System is prohibited and shall subject the offender to dismissal or other sanctions after compliance with procedural due process requirements.
-Please see the Georgia Tech Classified Employee Handbook.

 Problem Solving Approach

 It is hoped that any person, student or faculty, involved in a dispute or grievance will appreciate the delicate nature of such matters and conduct themselves in a mature and responsible manner.
 With this approach to problem solving, most issues can be successfully reconciled.